ddmitov/perl-executing-browser/doc/CONSTANTS.md

   <a name="icon"></a>
 * **Icon:**
   A PEB-based application can have its own icon and it must be located at ``{PEB_binary_directory}/resources/app/app.png``.
   If this file is found during application startup, it is used as the icon of the application and all dialog boxes.
-If this file is not found, the default icon embedded into the resources of the browser binary is used.
+  If this file is not found, the default icon embedded in the resources of the browser binary is used.

 ## Functional Pseudo Filenames
 * **About PEB dialog:** ``about-browser.function``